achmand/flink-java-tutorials/1_word_count/README.md

 # Word Count in Apache Flink (batch processing) using Java
-In this tutorial we will implement a word counting program on Apache Flink using Java.
+In this tutorial we will implement a word counting program (batch processing) on Apache Flink using Java.
 Make sure that any prerequisites are installed on your machine.
 For this tutorial [IntelliJ IDEA](https://www.jetbrains.com/help/idea/installation-guide.html?section=Windows) was used to write Java code.
 We recommend using  [IntelliJ IDEA](https://www.jetbrains.com/help/idea/installation-guide.html?section=Windows) or [Eclipse](https://www.eclipse.org/downloads/packages/installer) as an IDE.
 In this tutorial it is assumed that you have some knowledge in Java or any other [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) language.

 ### Step 1: Setting up a new Maven project.
 In your IDE create a new Maven Project.
 Once the project is created, create a new package in `src/main/java` and name it `tutorial`.
 Inside the newly created package, create a new class and name it `WordCount`.